enPlace/react-Battleship/README.md

 ## Background:
 <p>I started off building this thinking about how I typically play the game of battleship, which generally has three phases: </p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Randomly target coordinates on a board until I get a hit.
 Lets call this phase the “hunting” phase.</p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
-Once I get a hit, fiin lengthnd out the orientation of the ship (that is, is the ship placed horizontally or vertically on the board) by firing around the target.
+Once I get an initial hit, find out the orientation of the ship (that is, is the ship placed horizontally or vertically on the board) by firing around the target.
 This phase we can call “honing in” </p>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
 Once I get an orientation for the ship, I fire along that axis until I sink the ship.
 The “sinking” phase.</p>

   <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pretty straightforward right?
 Well, there are some other things that we want to take into consideration when thinking through this algorithm if we want to make it an effective one-- that is, one that is relatively challenging to beat and mimmicks how humans play the game. </p>